yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 4. *Knowledge production over data processing*: <explanation>
 5. *Accessibility over state-of-the-art*: <explanation>

-Coding the Humanities is already a strong and unique research project at the University of Amsterdam that has been successfully running for over one year.
-Closely linked to projects such as zooniverse, dh, chat, and circa, Coding the Humanities explores interplay between humanities and technology.
+Coding the Humanities is already a strong and unique research project in Amsterdam (UvA, VU, HvA) that has been successfully running for over one year.
+Closely linked to projects such as zooniverse, dh, data drive, AAA, chat, and circa, Coding the Humanities explores interplay between humanities and technology.
 We engage traditionally non-technically biased students with technology in order to empower them to proactively create their own tools, as well as to more deeply and holistically reflect on those tools.
 We aim to extend beyond the coursework currently offered in order to connect humanities students to artistic, cultural, and business institutions.

 To enrich these courses and enhance the analysis of the coding platform's processes and results, we seek funding from other sources to offer two PhD positions related to relationships between humanities and technology.
 These positions would be excellent additions to the project, whose primary focus is to create new products and services and support research and development activities.
 Each project will address a key aspect of the overall objective to foster connections between technology and humanities.